udegarami/llmapi/README.md

 The following Python packages are required to run this application:

 fastapi: Framework for building the API.

 uvicorn: ASGI server to run the FastAPI app.

-whisper: OpenAI's Whisper model for speech-to-text transcription.
+openai-whisper: OpenAI's Whisper model for speech-to-text transcription.

-gpt4all: Local GPT model for processing the transcribed text (optional).
+gpt4all: Local GPT model for processing the transcribed text.

 openai: OpenAI's API client to interact with their GPT model.

 python-dotenv: To load environment variables for API keys.

 ### OS Version